jilldhandhukiya/Bank-system-with-dashboard-analytics/README.md

 2)Change your credentials(USER , PASS) from File Main.java to Your Mysql credentials

-Here Are Some SnapShots from Program
+Here Are Some SnapShots from Program<br>
 #Log in
 ![image](https://github.com/jilldhandhukiya2005/Bank-system-with-dashboard-analytics/assets/84569483/958a1ce0-aeea-4fe6-bdf3-86b33df8d6dd)